DolceTriade/smi2021/README.md

 # smi2021

+## WARNING: This code currently deadlocks the machine.
+Currently under investigation.

 The purpose of this repository is to merge and clean up several of the forks available.
 A merge into the mainline kernel seems unlikely at the moment, as we don't have licensing on the binary blob that's needed to use the driver.

 ## Installing